 Haaland v.
-Brackeen is the lawsuit brought by Texas (and previously Indiana and Louisiana) and several individual plaintiffs, who allege ICWA is unconstitutional.
-This case has worked its way through the lower courts (federal district court, Fifth Circuit Court of Appeals, Fifth Circuit en banc) and is being reviewed by the U.S. Supreme Court in the fall of 2022.
+Brackeen is the lawsuit brought by Texas (and previously Indiana and Louisiana) and several individual plaintiffs, who alleged ICWA is unconstitutional.
+This case worked its way through the lower courts (federal district court, Fifth Circuit Court of Appeals, Fifth Circuit en banc).
+ICWA was upheld by the U.S. Supreme Court on June 15, 2023.

 The Indian Child Welfare Act (ICWA) is a 43-year-old federal law that protects the well-being and best interests of Indian children and families.
 ICWA does this by upholding family integrity and stability and by keeping Indian children connected to their community and culture.
 ICWA also reaffirms the inherent rights of tribal nations to be involved in child welfare matters involving their citizens.